 The BSIS community is diverse and cohesive and continues to thrive during the current pandemic.
 Brussels has adapted, and there is a wealth of opportunity out there via internships, seminars and workshops.

-The BSIS covid-19 Code of Conduct outlines the necessary procedures to ensure all staff and students remain aware and safe during this time.
+The BSIS covid-19 Code of Conduct (this document will be reviewed shortly) outlines the necessary procedures to ensure all staff and students remain aware and safe during this time.

 We strongly believe that teaching and learning are a collaborative and interdisciplinary endeavour.
 BSIS works closely with the School of Politics and International Relations at Kent, and with Kent Law School.
 Students may combine law and politics in their studies, taking an interdisciplinary approach to such topics as migration, development and conflict.
 Depending on the programme you can complete your MA in as little as 12 months (90 ECTS credits option), and we offer September and January starts; flexible study opportunities and split-site options (with our Canterbury campus).

 Our primary/secondary specialisation model enables you to engage with two areas of study, for instance combining the study of conflict analysis with human rights law.
 Students on our programmes are thus able to take an interdisciplinary and holistic approach to their studies.

 For those of you who have already completed an MA or LLM, or are already thinking beyond your master’s degree, we also offer PhD degrees.
 Our cohesive learning community and interdisciplinary culture make BSIS an ideal place to undertake PhD research.
 You will have one primary supervisory, a secondary supervisor and you will benefit from the feedback from additional members of academic staff, as well as your doctoral candidate peers.
 This gives you formal access to a broad level of knowledge and support from a multidisciplinary and culturally diverse community.